 Programs to provide employees with retirement income after they meet minimum age and service requirements.
 Life insurers hold some of these funds.

 POLITICAL RISK INSURANCE

-Coverage for businesses operating abroad against loss due to political upheaval such as war, revolution, or confiscation of property.
+Coverage for businesses operating abroad against loss due to political upheavals such as war, revolution, or confiscation of property.

 PRODUCT LIABILITY INSURANCE

 Protects manufacturers' and distributors' exposure to lawsuits by people who have sustained bodily injury or property damage through the use of the product.